Curriculum Vitae

 COMMITTEES AND OTHER SERVICE:

-· Served as an external referee on a tenure/promotion case (assistant to associate professor) at University of South Carolina.
+· Served as an external referee on a tenure/promotion case (assistant to associate professor) at a good US school.
 September 2007.

 · Head of Department, Otago Univ.
 Dept Finance and Quant.
 Analysis, July 1, 2005-Nov 17, 2006.
 Acting HOD Dec 1, 2006–Feb 5, 2007.
 Acting HOD at other times also.